sankeezy1/myPPtree/README.md

 Naive branch doesn't have these optimizations.

-create(vector) creates a parent pointer tree where each node is corresponding to each element in the vector.
+create(NODES) creates a parent pointer tree with number of nodes of amount NODES

 Find(element) given an element, return the root.
 This can be optimized with path compression.